junclemente/ads599-capstone_project/main_notebook.md

 ## Problem Statement

-California continues to see large graps in graduation rates, especially for English learners, foster youth, and students with disabilities.
+California continues to see large gaps in graduation rates, especially for English learners, foster youth, and students with disabilities.
 While statewide accountability tools such as the California School Dashboard report historical outcomes, they do not identify emerging risk factors or predict which schools may experience declining graduation rates.

 District-level Early Warning Systems exist, but they rely on restricted student-level data protected under FERPA, which limits access for researchers, policymakers, and education stakeholders.
 As a result, California does not have a scalable, publicly accessible method for assessing school-level graduation risk.